MINI Countryman Review

 Pricing

-The Countryman E starts at around £42,000, while you’ll pay another £5,000 on top of that if you want the Countryman SE All4.
-That’s very competitive with rivals like the (usefully roomier) Tesla Model Y, BMW iX1 and Mercedes EQA, but alternatives like the Kia EV3 and even the VW ID.3 make the Countryman look a bit pricey.
-Still, a heat pump, adaptive cruise control, dual climate control and more is all standard even on the E, while the SE All4 also includes keyless entry, heated seats and adaptive LED headlights (all of which are part of a ‘Level 1’ pack that you can add to the E for £2,500).
-Level 2 extends to the panoramic sunroof, heads-up display and Harman Kardon sound system.
+The Countryman E starts at around £33,000, while you’ll pay another £3,500 on top of that if you want the Countryman SE All4.
+When you factor in the electric car grant the entry level Countryman starts from under £30k, which makes a very compelling case for the electric SUV.
+The Countryman Electric stacks up well against rivals like the (usefully roomier) Tesla Model Y, BMW iX1 and Mercedes EQA, and even alternatives like the Kia EV3 and even the VW ID.3.
+A heat pump, adaptive cruise control, dual climate control and more is all standard even on the E, while the SE All4 also includes keyless entry, heated seats and adaptive LED headlights (all of which are part of a ‘Level 1’ pack that you can add to the E for £2,500).
+Level 2 extends to the panoramic sunroof, head-up display and Harman Kardon sound system.

 There are also three ‘Styles’ to choose from – Classic, Exclusive and Sport – which affect the exterior style cues, interior colourways and trims of the car.
 In fact there are many – and we do mean many – ways of personalising the car through colour schemes and extras, even after you’ve selected the model, Style and Level that you may want.